prisma-labs/graphqlgen/README.md

 There are four layouts that can be applied when scaffolding resolver skeletons:

-- `single-file`: Generates _all_ resolvers in a single file.
-- `file-per-type` (coming soon): Generates one file per SDL type and puts the corresponding resolvers into it.
+- `file-per-type`: Generates one file per SDL type and puts the corresponding resolvers into it.
+- `single-file` (coming soon): Generates _all_ resolvers in a single file.
+- `file-per-type-classes` (coming soon): Same as `file-per-type` but generates resolvers as TypeScript classes instead of plain objects.
 - `single-file-classes` (coming soon): Same as `single-file` but generates resolvers as TypeScript classes instead of plain objects.
-- `file-per-type-classes` (coming soon): Same as `file-per-type` but generates resolvers as TypeScript classes instead of plain objects.

 See [this](https://github.com/prisma/graphqlgen/issues/106) issue to learn more about the upcoming layouts.